 Our administrative offices are open from 9am-5pm, Monday to Friday, throughout the year.

-We offer mansion tours daily from May 28 through October 31, beginning at 10am with the last tour departing at 4pm.
+We offer mansion tours daily from Memorial Day weekend through October 31, each year.
+In season, tours are conducted on the hour, beginning at 10am with the last tour departing at 3pm.

-Please enter via the Mill Road entrance to the Tin Top visitor center
+In-Season – please enter via the Mill Road entrance to the Tin Top visitor center.

 Group tours are welcome.
 For more information please email Larry Smith, Tours Coordinator, at firstname.lastname@example.org.

-Our 2016 calendar of special evening events (concerts, plays, lectures) can be found here.
+Our special events (concerts, plays, lectures) can be found here.

 We host a small number of private parties throughout the year, weather permitting.
 Check out our Private Events & Weddings page for more information, or email Executive Director, Jonathan Maney at email@example.com